Optus Mobile Phone Plans Review

 Big Data, Big Inclusions, Big Price

 A special mention should be made for the new plan from Optus with a massive 100GB of data that can either by used all for just yourself, or shared in a data pool.
-It costs $160 a month and you’ll not only get 100GB of 4G data, you’ll also get great international inclusions as well as data-free music streaming, as well as data-free streaming of Netflix and Stan.
-This is an unprecedented level of data in Australia, and the closest plans come from Jeenee, SpinTel and Exetel.
-All offer 90GB for around the same price, BUT keep in mind that this data is 3G only, which is markedly slower than 4G in metro areas.
+It costs $149 a month and you’ll not only get 200GB of 4G data, you’ll also get great international inclusions as well as data-free music streaming, as well as data-free streaming of Netflix and Stan services.
+This is an unprecedented level of data in Australia, and the closest plans come from Telstra, as well as Moose Mobile, Jeenee, SpinTel and Exetel.
+The latter four offer 90GB for around the same price, BUT keep in mind that this data is 3G only, which is markedly slower than 4G in metro areas.
 If it’s big data and top speeds you crave, Optus wins out, but if 3G is good enough for you then these other providers may be up your alley.
+Telstra is also worth considering here, albeit at a higher price.
 Are these massive data inclusions enough to replace your home internet?

 Is an Optus phone plan right for me?

 As one of the leading telcos in Australia, Optus – perhaps unsurprisingly – has a large range of phone plans to cover all bases.
 From plans on a contract, to no-contract, to prepaid, to bundled or SIM Only plans, Optus likely has a plan out there that you’re impressed with.
 The telco that says ‘Yes’ frequently competes and beats out rival companies – Telstra, Vodafone and Virgin – in terms of value included and handy extras.